tweag/python-monorepo-example/2019-06-10-codestatistics.md

 The data
 --------
-Our datasets come from Haskell's and Python's associated package repositories: In the case of Python, we use a random subset of approximately 2% of all packages on the [Python Package Package Index](http://www.pypi.org) and for Haskell a current snapshot of all packages on the [Stackage](http://www.stackage.org) server.
+Our datasets come from Haskell's and Python's associated package repositories: In the case of Haskell, we use a current snapshot of all packages on the [Stackage](http://www.stackage.org) server.
+For Python, we downloaded a random subset of approximately 2% of all packages on the [Python Package Package Index](http://www.pypi.org).
+Based on our sample, we estimate the total size of all (compressed!) packages on PyPi to approximately 19 Gb, so this subsampling allows us to load all of our Python data set in memory and keeps the size of our data set more or less comparable to the amount of Haskell code on Stackage.
 A subject related to our analysis, from which we will borrow techniques later on, is [natural language processing (NLP)](https://en.wikipedia.org/wiki/Natural_language_processing).
 NLP is concerned with patterns in *natural* human languages.
 In contrast, we are analyzing *constructed* languages.

 Let's look at some characteristics of our data set and compared to a data set that is used for state-of-the-art NLP models, specifically the number of packages, total lines of code (LOC), per package lines of code, number of words, and the most common word: